RunestoneInteractive/webfundamentals/_sources/Frameworks/templates.rst

 Template Engines
 ================

+..
+Writing about templates is a challenge because we are running the result of rst through a template system
+..
+One hack is to paste a zero width space between https://codepen.io/chriscoyier/pen/iLKwm

 There are many benefits to using templates.

 * Separation of the view from the controller and model code.
 * Increased productivity.